BAAs Aren’t Necessary for the U.S. Postal Service

 With such specific procedures required by HIPAA, many healthcare organizations struggle with the volume and the processes.
 Some have automation in place but still lack all the checks and balances that protect them against noncompliance.
 Further, some aren’t aware that outsourcing patient mailings is perfectly legal.

 You can outsource all the types of communications identified above.
 However, when selecting a print and mail provider, you’ll want to make sure they specialize in transactional mail.

 Transactional mail providers only generate compliance-related documents.
 With that singular focus, their compliance protocols will be the most robust and stringent.

-As a HIPAA mailing compliant transactional printer, our standards include:
+As a HIPAA compliant mail service provider and transactional printer, our standards include:

 - The ability to monitor the status of every job from the time you provide the data to the to the time of delivery.